-Here, we'll explore the term "sales executive" and the responsibilities that come with it a little further, get some perspective on how much they generally make, pin down some definitive qualities to look for on prospective sales executives' resumes, and finally, see a roadmap for how to find a sales executive that gels with and enhances your sales team's operations.
+Here, we'll explore the term "sales executive," the responsibilities that come with it, how much they generally make, and how to find a sales executive that gels with and enhances your sales team's operations.

 Sales Executive Job Description